ccreimondo/ccreimondo.github.io/_posts/2015-1-10-make-linux-iso.md

 date:   2015-1-10 13:33:11
 categories: howto linux
 ---
-This is just a scratch and I have just tried with Kubuntu...
+This is just a scratch and I tried with Kubuntu...

 ## Prepare